ashutoshmjain/gita/src/how.md

 >
 > [I am] devoid off of illusions, [I] attained the universal wisdom - the collective memory!

+</div>

 It is not uncommon to experience a momentary relief from cyclic illusions (`Moha`).
 Such instances - normally a deep loss - often lead to depression.
 They leave the disillusioned in a vacuum. `Gita` on the other hand, spotlights truth through wisdom embedded in our intelligence (`Smriti`).
-Just the way large language models are trained on scrapes from internet, our intelligence is trained on `smrities` - timeless books. `Gita` gives us tools to open the doors to the very basis of our intelligence - our soul (`Atma`).
+Just the way large language models are trained on scrapes from internet, our own intelligence is trained on `smrities` - timeless books. `Gita` gives us tools to open the door to the very basis of our intelligence - our soul (`Atma`).
 Instead of a run to exit (`sanyasa`), `Gita` welcomes the precious gift we all are endowed with - human experience.
 In doing that, it provisions lasting peace and worldly success - a win-win.

-</div>

 `Gita` is for everyone - it is not religion, race, profession or place specific.
 It is not even an ideology in terms of renunciation or materialism.
-In that, it takes our mind to place of freedom, rather than the jail of a rabbit hole.
+In that, it takes our mind to a place of freedom, rather than the jail of a rabbit hole.

 # Orthogonal publication: